Please Click here for the Healthcare Massage Service - Notes for Clients.

 The working area of household cleaning of Smart Helpers is restricted to the household unit.
 Smart Helpers can help employers dispose household refuse at the collection point within the building of the household unit.
 For delivery of refuse/ disused furniture to the housing estate/ public refuse collection point, employers should arrange by themselves.

 Employers should consider whether sufficient trust and mutual understanding have been built up with their Helpers, and ensure that their valuables are stored properly before leaving their Helpers alone in their homes.
 Employers are advised to keep the household door keys by themselves and stay home while their Helpers are working in order to avoid any unnecessary misunderstanding or dispute arising from the work arrangements or the loss of any belongings.
+Besides, Employers are advised to check whether the completed service met the job requirements before the Helpers leave their home.
+Employer can contact the RSCs for follow-up as and when necessary.

 Employers should discuss with their Helpers to understand the actual circumstances.
 Employers may seek the assistance of the relevant Smart Living – Regional Service Centres for mediation of the disputes if necessary.
 Depending on the circumstances, employers may contact the Labour Relations Division of the Labour Department.
 Please refer to the website of the Labour Department for contact information of the branch office of the Labour Relations Division, or call Labour Department's 24-hour Hotline: 2717 1771 for enquiry.
 Should criminal offence(s) be involved, the employer should report to the police.